 This trail takes you through beautiful scenery to reach the final destination of Ouesel Falls, a magnificent waterfall.
 There are also views of the Gallatin River and the chance to see local wildlife.

-The Ousel Falls Road trial can begin at either the trailhead or in the Big Sky town center.
+The Ousel Falls Road trial can begin at the trailhead or the Big Sky town center.
 The hike is a 1.6-mile round trip from the trailhead and town center; the hike is 5.6 miles total.
 The hike is of moderate difficulty and can be made year-round.

 Find out more on the Big Sky Community organization website.